Great photos are the key to selling products online.

 The easiest tool to use for removing dust is the Spot Healing Brush tool.
 All you have to do is click on the specks and Photoshop automatically removes them for you.

 And if you still see dirt, you can use the Patch tool instead.
 Using your mouse, ‘draw’ around the spot you need to remove.
 Once you make a selection, drag your mouse to an area you want to ‘copy’ and PS then patches up it up for you.

 10. Do Not Color Grade

 A great product photo needs to represent the real item being sold faithfully.
-That is why you should not attempt to change the colours of your image.
+That is why you should not attempt to change the colors of your image.
 When editing your pictures, feel free to look at the real product for reference.
-The colours of your file need to match the ones on the object.
+The colors of your file need to match the ones on the object.

 So how did you find our Amazon product photography tips?
 Taking product photos is simple to do especially once you learn the basics.

 Remember that your priority is to follow the image requirements listed on Amazon.
 That way, you will not face problems with Amazon photo upload.